 Plan Activities in Advance for a Safe Road Trip

 Pack Protect & Sanitize Items for Safe Road Trips

-It’s crucial now more than ever to pack face masks, disposable gloves, sanitizing wipes, hand sanitizer, sanitizing spray, and thermometer.
 Practice frequent hand-washing habits at all times.
-Avoid having to go into gas stations by packing drinks and snacks for the road.
+Avoid going into gas stations by packing drinks and snacks for the road.
 Keep all these items reachable in a car organizer for road trips.
 That way, you know where they are and

 Prepare an Emergency Kit to Keep in Vehicle

 Having an emergency kit in your vehicle can be the difference between enjoying your road trip and ending up in the emergency room.
 Your emergency kit should include duct tape, a first-aid kit, a car charger, a blanket, snacks, paper towels, rags, drinking water, road reflectors and flares, snow brush and ice scraper, tarp, traction aid, shovel, jumper cables, raincoat, and saw.
 Of course, not all of these items will apply to you, but it gives you a realistic idea of what you may need.
 It’s up to you to decide what to take and what not to.

 Use Common Sense at Gas Stations & Rest Areas